-ROAST: Preheat the oven to 425°F. Scrub potatoes, cut into quarters, and roast for about 35 minutes
+ROAST: Preheat the oven to 425°F. Scrub potatoes, cut into quarters, drizzle with cooking oil, and roast for about 35 minutes

-BOIL: Peel and slice potatoes into quarters, bring a pot to boil, add potatoes, and cook until tender.
+BOIL: Peel and slice potatoes into quarters, bring a pot of water to boil, add potatoes, and cook until tender.
 Drain water and mash with milk and butter over low heat.

-BAKE: Preheat the oven to 350°F. Scrub potatoes, poke 8-12 holes around each, coat lightly with oil, and bake for about 1 hour.
+BAKE: Preheat the oven to 350°F. Scrub potatoes, poke 8-12 holes around each, coat lightly with cooking oil, and bake for about 1 hour.
+It's done when the potato is soft (stick a fork in to test it).